-In setting the Levy rates as part of the charging schedule, we must strike an appropriate balance between the desirability of CIL funding the total costs of infrastructure, and the potential effects of a CIL on the economic viability of development (Regulation 14, CIL Regulations 2010).
+In setting the Levy rates as part of the charging schedule, we must strike an appropriate balance between the desirability of Community Infrastructure Levy (CIL) funding the total costs of infrastructure, and the potential effects of a CIL on the economic viability of development (Regulation 14, CIL Regulations 2010).

 In order to adopt a charging schedule we must have an adopted core strategy, understand what infrastructure is required in the area and undertake a necessary viability assessment.

 The Planning Act requires us to produce a draft charging schedule setting out the CIL charges in our area.

 You can view the Parish Council CIL update which outlines the future of section 106 agreements and a draft charging schedule.

 What kind of development does not pay the levy?

 The following do not pay the levy:

 - development of less than 100sqm – unless this is a whole house, in which case the levy is payable